DannyDouglass/LeanUx/README.md

 Now you've got a seed that we'll plant in the cloud for you.
 Notice that the name of the seed file is the plural form of the model.
-This is by convention, and conforms to the expectations of `Mongo` in that your collections names are the pluralized form of your model name.
+This is by convention, and conforms to the expectations of `Mongo` in that your collection names are the pluralized form of your models' names.
 So for a `Book` model, your seed file should be named `books.json`.
 Make sense?
 Perfect...

 If you'd like to push multiple documents, just use an array in your seed file: